Northern Lights Cruises

 • Prince William Sound Explorer – Southcentral Alaska is a hotspot for northern lights viewing and Prince William Sound offer exceptionally dark night skies.
 A trip extension to Fairbanks is easily coordinated and increases your chances to see the aurora.

-• Northern Passages & Glacier Bay – Staying father north in Alaska’s Inside Passage increases the likelihood of aurora.
+• Northern Passages with Glacier Bay & Sitka – Staying father north in Alaska’s Inside Passage increases the likelihood of aurora.
 Glacier Bay National Park will shine, even if the northern lights don’t.

-• Exploring Alaska’s Coastal Wilderness – Expert scientists and photographers from National Geographic will explain the science behind the aurora when the lights are seen.
+• National Geographic Alaska’s Inside Passage – Expert scientists and photographers from National Geographic will explain the science behind the aurora when the lights are seen.

 Best Time to Take an Alaska Northern Lights Cruise